All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The connection between obesity and low testosterone is one of the most consistent findings in men's health research.
 Fat tissue contains high concentrations of the aromatase enzyme, which converts testosterone into estradiol (a form of estrogen).
 The more body fat a man carries, the more testosterone gets converted, leading to a hormone profile that makes it even harder to lose weight.

 This creates a vicious cycle.
 Low testosterone promotes fat storage and reduces motivation for physical activity, while increased fat further suppresses testosterone.
-Many men find that diet and exercise alone cannot generate enough weight loss to break this pattern, especially once the hormonal imbalance becomes entrenched.
+Many men find that diet and exercise alone can't generate enough weight loss to break this pattern, especially once the hormonal imbalance becomes entrenched.

-That is where prescription weight loss medication enters the picture.
+That's where prescription weight loss medication enters the picture.
 Modern options, particularly GLP-1 receptor agonists, can produce 10% to 20% body weight reduction, which is often enough to shift the hormonal environment back toward normal testosterone production.

 Weight Loss Medication Options for Men With Low Testosterone